rastersoft/autovala/wiki/Project-File-Format.md

                 compile_options: -X -O2

+   * destination: specifies a custom path where to install this library or binary.
+If the path is given in relative format (this is, if it doesn't start with an slash) the file will be installed relative to the PREFIX (*/usr* or */usr/local*); but if it is given in absolute format (this is, the path starts with a slash) the file will be installed in that precise folder.

    * vala_package: specify a package that must be added with --pkg=... to the vala compiler.
 These are automatically found by Autovala by reading the sources and processing the "Using" directives

    * vala_check_package: is like vala_package, but these packages must, also, be checked during cmake to ensure that they are installed in the system.
 Autovala founds these automatically by reading the sources, as with vala_package, and checking if the corresponding .pc file exists